 Unless there are a couple of micro-stacks at the final table I recommend staying positive and aiming for those top places.
 What you can profitably watch for at this stage of the game is which opponents are trying to ‘creep up the payments ladder’ and which are going for the win.
 There are a lot of chips to be stolen before the bubble bursts, however many players will stay tight after the money starts – wanting to move up.
 Of course, any short stacks hanging on for the money places will often go crazy trying to chip up into contention once the bubble bursts, you can profitably call them with a wide range!

-If you are going to take this form of the game seriously then you will need to invest in an ICM calculator (you can get a 30 day free trial of SNG Wiz, my personal favorite calc (opens in new tab)).
-There are two things you can do to improve your game using this software:
+If you are going to take this form of the game seriously then you will need to invest in an ICM calculator, there is no getting around it... if your opponents know the math better than you do, they will have a profitable edge over you.
+There are two things you can do to improve your game using this type of software:

-- Go through your final table hand histories and let SNG Wiz highlight any all-in pushes or calls which have a long-run negative expectation or ones that you missed.
+- Go through your final table hand histories and let ICMIZER highlight any all-in pushes or calls which have a long-run negative expectation (lose money) or profitable spots that you missed.

 Side Note: If you are new to ICM and Prize Pool Equity play, then check my Intro To ICM article here (again a new tab)

 Good all-in or fold poker is vital once in the money, your stack will be too shallow for post-flop play.
 If you do not have the time (or inclination) to learn about ICM then you should work out a nice ‘gap’ between the hands your opponents might push all-in with and those you call.
 Remember you need a better hand to call a raise than you need to raise with yourself!